+- All

 - Provide a course schedule (Course Schedule 1, see Appendix 10.2) stating for each academic year, and by semester, the following information:

 - the title of each course/other requirement

 - the mode/s of delivery

 - the type of course/other requirement

-- hours per course

 13 It is considered best practice that a) the PAC Chair be an external member of the committee, b) the PAC have at least eight members, c) the PAC chair set the agenda, d) the PAC meet at least twice a year, e) institution/program staff serve as the secretariat to the PAC supporting the PAC with setting up meetings, booking times & spaces etc., f) PAC membership include representation from the relevant labour market and from the discipline/field of study, g) PAC meetings be minuted and h) the PAC formally endorse the curriculum as part of the institution's self-study (see Standard 9).
 14 An applicant may demonstrate through alternative approaches that the degree program meets the breadth/non-core requirements typical of such programs as offered at other postsecondary institutions.
 For example, undergraduate programs associated with accrediting bodies or other industry/professional regulatory bodies may depart from this norm, especially if meeting the 20% non-core benchmark would drive the total program to an extraordinary number of credit hours.

-- course prerequisites, co-requisites, and restrictions - number of sections of the course anticipated for this degree program15 - proposed instructors and their highest earned qualifications for each section.
+- hours per course - course prerequisites, co-requisites, and restrictions - number of sections of the course anticipated for this degree program15 - proposed instructors and their highest earned qualifications for each section.
 You may also additionally note qualifications in progress.
-If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 10.2) that is identical to "Course Schedule 1", with the exception that it does not identify the names of instructors. - Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or work-integrated learning outcomes that contribute to the program outcomes. - Identify all requirements/options for WIL experiences in the program - Include a summary of the types of work experiences students have/will have for WIL associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - Identify the learning outcomes of the WIL experiences associated with the program. - Explain how students are/will be evaluated against these stated learning outcomes. - Indicate whether learning experience are paid or unpaid and if unpaid provide a rationale.
+If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 10.2) that is identical to "Course Schedule 1", with the exception that it does not identify the names of instructors. - Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or work-integrated learning outcomes that contribute to the program outcomes. - Identify all requirements/options for WIL experiences in the program - Include a summary of the types of work experiences students have/will have for WIL associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - Identify the learning outcomes of the WIL experiences associated with the program. - Explain how students are/will be evaluated against these stated learning outcomes. - Indicate whether learning experience are paid or unpaid and if unpaid provide a rationale. - For any 'feeder' programs that may precede laddering/ bridging (e.g., Diploma, Advanced Diploma or other programs) into degree courses, please also include the following information for each course: - course name - a listing/ outline of major topics and/ or key concepts and methodologies covered in the course - learning outcomes and links to any laddering/ bridging course learning outcomes - sample course outlines - any additional information that may be pertinent (e.g., Provincial Program Standard) optional - samples of student work at the end of the 'feeder' program optional. - For Breadth/non-core courses associated with the program, see Appendix 10.9.